- Your ad audience determines where your ad can appear, as well as what types of searches will cause your ad to appear.

 - If a corresponding map appears, your business’s marker will appear on the map.

-AdWords Express ads can also appear on Google's search partner sites.
+AdWords Express ads can also appear on Google's search partner sites or on Google Display Network sites.
 These sites partner with Google to show AdWords and AdWords Express ads.

 On our search partners' sites, your ads can appear on search results pages, on site directory pages, or on other pages related to the person's search.